 Application Procedure: To apply for any of the fellowships described below, students must complete the application form mentioned in the University's Center for Financial Aid website https://calstatela.academicworks.com/ and submit it by the deadline shown on that website.

 Application Procedure: To apply for any of the fellowships described below, students must complete the application form mentioned in the University's Center for Financial Aid website http://www.calstatela.edu/financialaid/scholarships and submit it by the deadline shown on that website.

 Emeriti Association Fellowship for Academic Excellence in (student area of study) (one or more awards)

-Eligibility: CSULA full time graduate student working toward a Master's degree in any major.
-Completion of at least one 500-level course.
+Eligibility: CSULA full time graduate student working toward a Master's degree in any major or Doctorate in the Charter College of Education.
+Classified Graduate Standing.
 Evidence of university and/or community service.
 Minimum GPA 3.5.

 Sidney P. Albert Emeriti Fellowship

 The Emeriti Association has designated one of the Emeriti Fellowships described above as an Emeriti Fellowship in memory of Sidney P. Albert, founder of the CSULA Emeriti Association and CSU-ERFA, in recognition of Dr. Albert's outstanding contributions in championing the interests and rights of emeriti faculty on this campus and throughout the CSU.